-Section 7: This section would allow the Minnesota Department of Labor and Industry (DLI) to impose individual liability on a wide range of principals, managers, and other employees for misclassification violations regardless of whether the person participated in or was aware of the violations.
-This indiscriminate penalty authority is contrary to long-held standards of responsibility and federal court decisions striking down excessive administrative penalties that lack proportionality or proper relationship to the violation.
+Section 7: This section would allow the Minnesota Department of Labor and Industry (DLI) to impose individual liability on a wide range of principals, managers, and other managerial-level employees for misclassification violations.
+It is unclear whether the individual would have even had to participate in the prohibited behavior to be held liable, or if the conduct of others employed by the violating business could be held against them as managers.

-Further, this section creates what amounts to a sweeping blacklist that may permanently impair the ability to earn a living for people previously employed by a company subject to a misclassification order by DLI.
-The list of those subject to blacklist is wide ranging and does not necessarily mean they were involved in, aware of, or in any way responsible for a violation.
+If the latter, the bill creates what amounts to a sweeping blacklist that may permanently impair the ability to earn a living for people previously employed by a company subject to a misclassification order by DLI.